IntelRealSense/realsense_mipi_platform_driver/README.md

 **NOTE**

-- Each JetPack version's kernel may be different, the user needs to change the kernel version in file names and paths accordingly, for example for JetPack 4.6.1 the version is `4.9.253-d457` or `4.9.253-tegra`, depands on the build method applied.
+- Each JetPack version's kernel may be different, the user needs to change the kernel version in file names and paths accordingly, for example for JetPack 4.6.1 the version is `4.9.253-d457` or `4.9.253-tegra`, depending on the build method applied.
 - For JetPack 4.6.1, the dtb file is not included in the deb package.
 User needs to manually copy `images/4.6.1/arch/arm64/boot/dts/tegra194-p2888-0001-p2822-0000.dtb` file to board and edit `extlinux.conf` to point to it.
 - It's recommended to save the original kernel image as backup boot option in `/boot/extlinux/extlinux.conf`.